Dark Ditties Presents ‘Dad’ (2021) Review

 Dark Ditties Presents ‘Dad’ has finally arrived.
-It’s been nearly two years since the last installment of the Dark Ditties franchise and I was beginning to wonder if COVID and the perils of indie filmmaking had sent it to it’s grave.
-But it’s back with another feature length installment, a direct sequel to the previous one, “The Witching Hour”.
+It’s been nearly two years since the last instalment of the Dark Ditties franchise, and I was beginning to wonder if COVID and the perils of indie filmmaking had sent it to its grave.
+But it’s back with another feature length instalment, a direct sequel to the previous one, “The Witching Hour”.

 When their car breaks down they fall in with another group of survivors, Jerry (Bruce Jones, The Full Monty, Dark Ditties Presents ‘Finders Keepers’), Steve (Neil Cole, Richard the Lionheart: Rebellion) and Keith (Simon Bamford, Hellraiser, The Haunting of Margam Castle).
 By chance, or by fate, the five of them find their way to the infamous Benoit Mansion which has already been turning up in David’s nightmares.